benbahrenburg/LocalNotify/README.md

 <h2>Methods</h2>
 <hr />

-<h3>scheduleLocalNotification</h3>
-This method takes all of the same parameters as the [Titanium official API](http://docs.appcelerator.com/titanium/2.0/index.html#!/api/Titanium.App.iOS-method-scheduleLocalNotification), but does not return a notification object.

-Because the notification object is not returned, you can schedule your notifications without requiring a background service.
-For example you can use the below code sample under a button click event.

-The below sample shows you how to schedule a local notification to run in 30 seconds from now.
-<pre><code>

-	notify.scheduleLocalNotification({
-		alertBody:"This is a test of benCoding.localNotify",
-		alertAction:"Just a test",
-		userInfo:{"id":1,"hello":"world"},
-		date:new Date(new Date().getTime() + 30000)
-	});

-	alert("LocalNotification Scheduled");
-</code></pre>

 <h3>activeScheduledNotifications</h3>
 You can use this method to query your scheduled local notifications.
 Simply call this method and provide a callback method similar to what is shown below.
 The callback will be returned a collection with all of the available information about your scheduled local notifications.